 A conservation achievement that resulted in the recovery of the California gray whale population from near extinction.

 Gray whales undertake one of the longest annual migrations of any mammal.
-The eastern North Pacific gray whale population travels 12,000 miles round trip between summer feeding grounds in the Arctic and the warmer waters of Mexico where the whales spend the winter and rear their calves.
-Gray whales migrate close to shore along the West Coast, south from November to February and north from mid-February through May.
+The eastern North Pacific gray whale population travels about 12,000 miles round trip between summer feeding grounds in the Arctic and the warmer waters of Mexico.
+That's where the whales overwinter and females rear their calves.
+Gray whales migrate close to shore along the West Coast, moving south from November to mid-February at which point they begin their journey north, which continues through May.

 Gray whales were hunted nearly to extinction by commercial whaling.
 The eastern North Pacific population has since recovered, protected by international conservation measures and the Marine Mammal Protection Act in the United States.

-We estimate the eastern North Pacific population to be around 27,000 individuals as of 2016 and fully recovered.
-Most of the whales spend the summer feeding in the Arctic.
-A few hundred individuals, known as the “Pacific Coast Feeding Group,” do not travel to the Arctic and instead feed along the Pacific coast between southeast Alaska and northern California.
+Most gray whales spend the summer feeding in the Arctic.
+However, a few hundred individuals, known as the “Pacific Coast Feeding Group,” do not travel to the Arctic.
+Instead, they feed along the Pacific coast between southeast Alaska and northern California.

 A western North Pacific population of gray whales, which summers off the Russian coast in the Okhotsk Sea, remains endangered with only around 200 individuals.